graceoualline/MGEdivA/README.md

 ### BLAT Database
 - We have created a blat compatible database of the GTDB, named "gtdb_2bil_split_2bit".
 ### Creating the Blat database
 -  If you wish to create your own database, it must fulfill the following requirements:
--   Must contain `.2bit` files and corresponding `.ooc` files
 -   Each `.2bit` file must have a matching `.ooc` file
--   Files should be properly indexed
+-   Files should have a proper index made that will contain each sequence's location within the database, and its species (instructions below).

 #### Building the database
 - The blat database must be in 2bit form, and can have a maximum of around 2 billion base pairs in each 2bit file.
 Put all of the sequences that you want in the database into the same multifasta file.
 The program make_blat_db.py will do the following: